 FranklinCovey Benelux is the legal Controller for the processing of all Personal Data obtained via the aforementioned channels and concepts.
-FranklinCovey Benelux is the collaboration consisting of FranklinCovey Netherlands, FranklinCovey Belgium and FranklinCovey Luxembourg.
-The website managed by FranklinCovey Benelux are: www.franklincovey-benelux.com
+FranklinCovey Benelux is the collaboration consisting of FranklinCovey Netherlands, FranklinCovey Belgium, and FranklinCovey Luxembourg.
+The website managed by FranklinCovey Benelux is: www.franklincovey-benelux.com

-It is very important to us that our service provision is transparent, personal and reliable.
+It is very important to us that our service provision is transparent, personal, and reliable.
 In that context, we believe it is important that you know precisely what Personal Data FranklinCovey Benelux collects and for what purposes we use these Personal Data.
-This Privacy Statement describes this in a clearly organised manner.
-FranklinCovey Benelux in any event guarantees that Personal Data are collected, used and deleted carefully and in accordance with the legislation and regulations.
+This Privacy Statement describes this in a clearly organized manner.
+FranklinCovey Benelux in any event guarantees that Personal Data is collected, used, and deleted carefully and in accordance with the legislation and regulations.

 If you have questions about our Privacy Statement, you can address these to:

 NL-3800 AB Amersfoort